ARTIST-Association/ARTIST/docs/generating_scenario.rst

 ---------
 The next step in defining our scenario is to define our *prototype*.
 We define the prototype before defining the heliostat, since in this tutorial we load the heliostat based on the prototype parameters.
-A prototype always contains a *surface* prototype, a *kinematic* prototype, and a *actuator* prototype.
+A prototype always contains a *surface* prototype, a *kinematic* prototype, and an *actuator* prototype.

 We start with the *surface* prototype.
-In this case we generate the surface based on a STRAL scenario using a ``StralToSurfaceConverter``, as defined below:
+In this case, we generate the surface based on a STRAL scenario using a ``StralToSurfaceConverter`` as defined below:

 .. code-block::